DenisChakhalian/comment-app/README.md

 Server (websocket) -> wss://commentapp.onrender.com

-If the connection request fails

-Follow this link and wait for the page to load [Link](https://commentapp.onrender.com)
+If the connection request fails, follow this link and wait for the page to load [Link](https://commentapp.onrender.com)

 This is a problem with render.com because it shuts down the server if it is idle